 This amendment does not increase the current TOT rate.
-Rather, it updates definitions to explicitly define online travel companies (defined in the Ordinance as Accommodations Intermediary) as Operators who must collect and remit TOT and expands/clarifies all charges that constitute Rent that are subject to TOT, including service fees charged by the online travel companies (Accommodations Intermediary).
+Rather, it updates definitions to explicitly define online travel companies (defined in the Ordinance as Accommodations Intermediary) as Operators who must collect and remit TOT and expands/clarifies all charges that constitute Rent that are subject to TOT, including service fees charged by the online travel companies (Accommodations Intermediary), and also clarifies that all -inclusive costs, such as retreats, that include lodging must itemize out the fair market value of rent charged.

-Additional definitional updates include adding the term Accommodations Provider, replacing the definition of Operator, and adding the term Vacation Rental, which is declaratory of existing law, to align with current terminology used elsewhere in the SCC, and adds that term to the definition of Lodging.
+Additional definitional updates include adding the term Accommodations Provider; replacing the definition of Operator; adding the term Vacation Rental, which is declaratory of existing law, to align with current terminology used elsewhere in the SCC, and adds that term to the definition of Lodging.